segmentio/segment-docs/src/unify/profiles-sync/index.md

 #### Using Selective Sync

-With Selective Sync, you can choose which tables and columns (also known as properties) to sync with Profiles Sync.
+Use Selective Sync to manage the data you send to your warehouses by choosing which tables and columns (also known as properties) to sync.
 Syncing fewer tables and properties will lead to faster and more frequent syncs, faster queries, and using less disk space.

 You can access Selective Sync in two ways:
 - From the Set Selective Sync page as you connect your warehouse to Profiles Sync.
 - From the Profiles Sync settings (**Profiles Sync** > **Settings** > **Selective sync**).

 You'll see a list of event type tables, event tables, and properties available to sync.
 Select the tables and properties that you'd like to sync, and be sure the ones you'd like to prevent from syncing aren't selected.

 Regardless of schema size, only the first 5,000 collections and 5,000 properties per collection can be managed using your Segment space.
 To edit Selective Sync settings for any collection which exceeds this limit, [contact Segment support](https://app.segment.com/workspaces?contact=1){:target="blank"}.

 > warning ""
 > Note that Profiles Sync will always sync the External ID Mapping and ID Graph Updates tables.
-These tables can't be removed using Selective Sync.
+These tables can't be disabled with Selective Sync.

 > info ""
 > You must be a workspace owner to change Selective Sync settings.